Love Island 2020 cast – meet the 12 singletons looking for love

-It might be winter, however Love Island is again this Sunday with extra enjoyable within the solar as 12 singletons head to the brand new South Africa villa able to crack on and couple up.
+After months of anticipation, Love Island is again with extra enjoyable within the solar as 12 singletons head to the brand new villa in Cape City, South Africa, able to crack on and couple up.

-The ITV2 goliath confirmed final yr that a further winter sequence was on its means with £50,000 up for grabs.
+The ITV2 goliath confirmed final yr that a further winter collection was on its means with £50,000 up for grabs.

-We now have the confirmed lineup, which sees Rochelle Humes’ sister Sophie Piper heading to the Love Island villa together with a former Miss Ghana and, for the primary time, feminine twins.
+Our line-up sees a model new forged of characters hoping to seek out love, together with Rochelle Humes’ sister Sophie Piper heading to the Love Island villa together with a former Miss Ghana UK contestant and, for the primary time, feminine twins.
 We’ve not even talked about the inheritor to the Lanhydrock property but both…

+- We met the Love Island 2020 forged – right here’s what they’re actually like

-Laura Whitmore is taking on presenting from Caroline Flack and Iain Stirling returns to relate the sequence which returns on Sunday, 12th January at 9pm.
+Laura Whitmore is taking on presenting from Caroline Flack and Iain Stirling returns to relate the collection which returns on Sunday, 12th January at 9pm.

 Who’s within the Winter Love Island 2020 forged?